Skip to content

 Official control statement

-The organization shall assess information security events and decide if they are to be categorized as information security incidents.
+The organisation shall assess information security events and decide if they are to be categorised as information security incidents.

 Why it matters